 Smithers Pira tests for print fade and lightfastness of paper, print and pigmented plastics using a James Heal Apollo weather fastness tester fitted with a xenon arc lamp source and irradiance measurement.

 Lightfastness testing is made using filtered xenon arc lamps which simulate UV and visible solar radiation more closely than any other artificial light source.
-They provide the best method for assessing the accelerated light ageing of products such as pigments, dyes and inks, which are sensitive to the long-wave and visible wavelengths of sunlight.
+They provide the best method for assessing the accelerated light aging of products such as pigments, dyes and inks, which are sensitive to the long-wave and visible wavelengths of sunlight.

 With appropriate filters fitted, direct sunlight, sunlight through window glass and in-store lighting conditions can be reproduced.
-A series of Blue Wool standards are included with every set of test samples to ensure that results are reliable and reproducible.
+A series of Blue Wool standards are included with every set of test samples to ensure that results are reliable and repeatable.

-Accelerated weathering includes a simulated rain cycle which can introduce an element of thermal shock to the test sample
+Accelerated weathering includes a simulated rain cycle, which can introduce an element of thermal shock to the test sample.